Flensburg

+Flensburg was founded around the 12th century and developed rapidly during the Middle Ages as a major port for trade between the Kingdom of Denmark and the Hanseatic League.
+In the 16th century, it became part of the Danish Kingdom and remained under Danish rule until the early 19th century.
+Following the Danish-Prussian War of 1864, Flensburg became part of the Kingdom of Prussia.
+During the 20th century, the town transformed into a centre for both commerce and industry.
+It served as the seat of the Flensburg Government, the final administrative form of Nazi Germany, from 2 May 1945 until its dissolution in early June 1945.

+Today, Flensburg is known for its maritime heritage, its role as a border town with Denmark, and its well-preserved historic architecture.
+It is the cultural and organisational centre of the Danish minority of Southern Schleswig.

 Geography

-Flensburg is situated in the north of the German state Schleswig-Holstein, very close to the German-Danish border.
-After Westerland on the island of Sylt it is Germany's northernmost town.
+Flensburg is in the north of the German state Schleswig-Holstein, very close to the German-Danish border.
+After Glücksburg and Westerland, it is Germany's northernmost town.
 Flensburg lies at the innermost tip of the Flensburg Firth, an inlet of the Baltic Sea.
-Flensburg's eastern shore is part of the Anglia peninsula.
+Flensburg's eastern shore is part of the Angeln peninsula.

 Neighbouring municipalities

-Clockwise from the northeast, beginning at the German shore of the Flensburg Firth, the following communities in Schleswig-Flensburg district and Denmark's Southern Denmark Region all border on Flensburg:
+Clockwise from the northeast, beginning at the German shore of the Flensburg Firth, the following communities in Schleswig-Flensburg district and Denmark's Southern Denmark Region all border Flensburg:

 Glücksburg (Amt-free town), Wees (Amt Langballig), Maasbüll, Hürup, Tastrup and Freienwill (all in Amt Hürup), Jarplund-Weding, Handewitt (Amt Handewitt), Harrislee (Amt-free community) and Aabenraa Municipality on the Danish shore of the Flensburg Firth.

 Constituent communities

-The town of Flensburg is divided into 13 communities, which themselves are further divided into 38 statistical areas.
+The town of Flensburg is divided into 13 communities, which are further divided into 38 statistical areas.
 Constituent communities have a two-digit number and the statistical areas a three-digit number.

 The communities with their statistical areas: